ahbool/wotools-vscode-plugin/README.md

 1. `wotools.language`

-    Gets the current language of VSCode, used in javascript, which returns `en` or `zh-CN`.
+    Gets the current language of VSCode, used in javascript, which returns `en` or `zh-cn`.

 2. `wotools.gotoPage('relative path and file name')`